karthikpullalarevu/MultiView-Generator/README.md

 ## Conclusion & Insights
-This was overall one of the most novel task I solved outside of work.
-Felt like I was building an entire product end-end.
-This really gave me the chance to learn in depth about SD models and understand the scale at which research is happening in this area.
-Please reach out to me at karthik.pullalarevu@gmail.com for any queries rearding inference.
+Please reach out to me at karthik.pullalarevu@gmail.com for any queries rearding the task.